Burke Group signs Canada’s first Heidelberg Subscription Contract

 The Burke Group of Edmonton, Alta., recently signed what it says is the First North American Heidelberg Subscription contract, which is expected to help Burke double its productivity and increase profit without the challenges that come with equipment ownership.

-Through the Subscription Model, Heidelberg will provides everything Burke needs – new Heidelberg equipment, Prinect software, Saphira consumables, parts, consulting, and service for a monthly fee based on the number of printed sheets Burke produces each month.
+Through the Subscription Model, Heidelberg will provide everything Burke needs – new Heidelberg equipment, Prinect software, Saphira consumables, parts, consulting, and service for a monthly fee based on the number of printed sheets Burke produces each month.
 The companies explain the cost-per-sheet charge is calculated by analyzing current operations and predicting the expected production levels once all Heidelberg components are in place.

 “Heidelberg has recognized that the printing industry is so much more than just selling a press every 5 to 7 years,” says Ian Burke, CEO of Burke Group.
 “They have the products, technology, service, and people needed to help print shops succeed.
 With Heidelberg putting all of these components together in one Subscription Model, it really sets the stage for an excellent partnership.
 Rather than focusing on our press and equipment, we can now put our focus on our growth strategy, which is accomplishing faster turnaround times and producing more work.
 With all the equipment we are installing with the Subscription Model, one of our goals is to produce perfect bound books within 48 hours.”